Justinreji/Churn_Modelling_ANN/README.md

 Classification Report:

-Precision: Of all customers predicted to churn, how many actually churned?
+/*Precision*/: Of all customers predicted to churn, how many actually churned?
 (Focuses on False Positives)

 Recall: Of all customers who actually churned, how many did we correctly identify?
 (Focuses on False Negatives)